unicef/publicgoods-toolkit/policy.md

 from building trust with end users to attracting funding.
 Data privacy is complex, but perhaps the most important recommendation is that protecting privacy requires continuous attention.
-Data privacy is not a “one and done” effort.
+Data privacy is not a "one and done" effort.
 It depends upon a close understanding of the full lifecycle of data within the DPG project, thinking through privacy *from* whom and *for* whom, and under what (possibly changing) circumstances.
 Recent controversy over the United Nations High